Weber, Constanze

 GRAVE LOCATION Salzburg: St. Sebastiansfriedhof

-Daughter of Fridolin Weber, whose half-brother was the father of the composer Carl Maria von Weber.
-Their mother came from Mannheim and there Constanze and her sisters Aloisia and Sophie grew up.
+Constanze Weber was the daughter of the musician Franz Fridolin Weber (1733-1779), whose half-brother Franz Anton von Weber (1734-1812) was the father of the composer Carl Maria von Weber.
+Her mother Maria Cäcilia Cordula Stamm (1727-1793) came from Mannheim.
+At first the family lived in Zell im Wiesental, the birthplace of her father.
+In 1764 they moved to Mannheim and there Constanze and her sisters Josepha, Aloisia and Sophie grew up.
 The girls were all good singers.

 When Mozart died in 1791 he left her nothing.
 But Constanze obtained a small pension from emperor Leopold II, organised concerts in memory of Mozart and managed to have his works published.
 In the mid 1790s she sang at concerts together with Aloisia and by this time Mozart's reputation was growing as fast as her financial security.